skaempfer/todo-list/README.md

-# Todo List with ASP.NET Minimal API and React
+# Todo List

-This application demonstrates the capabilities of [ASP.NET Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0).
-It consists of an React-based web application todo list (todo.app) and a ASP.NET6-based web service (todo.service).
+This todo list application is serves as a basis for technology demonstrations and playground.
+Currently is consists of

+- a web service component based on [ASP.NET Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
+- a web application component based on a [React](https://react.dev/).

 ## Running the applications